althea-net/althea-site/governance-paper.md

 ## End users

 End users are using the network, and while they may be excited about the concept of incentivized mesh, they mostly just want it to work.
-They are receiving access from one or more intermediary nodes that they are within line of sight of.
+They are receiving access from one or more intermediary nodes that they are within line of sight of, or have another kind of connection with (Ethernet, coaxial cable, DSL, fiber, etc).
 They were probably sold on the concept of incentivized mesh by the subnet organizers of their subnet.

 ### Economic activity